National Register of Historic Places listings in Alameda County, California

 This is a list of the National Register of Historic Places listings in Alameda County, California.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Alameda County, California, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 161 properties and districts listed on the National Register in the county, including 8 National Historic Landmarks.
-Another property was once listed but has been removed.
+There are 163 properties and districts listed on the National Register in the county, including 8 National Historic Landmarks.
+Another property which was once listed has been removed.